CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

     ![](../Images/av2.png)

 1. The Lab Guide can also be opened on a separate window by selecting the **Split Window** icon in the bottom right corner.
 This will result in the window detaching from the right side providing more on-screen space for your virtual machine.
+Also it will increase the screenshtos resolution and you can have a better view for the larger screenshots.

     ![](../Images/av3.png)